KLBS

-KLBS (1330 AM) is a radio station licensed to serve Los Banos, California, United States.
+KLBS (1330 AM) is a radio station licensed to Los Banos, California, United States.
 The station, established in 1961, is currently owned by Ethnic Radio of Los Banos, Inc.

 Programming

 KLBS broadcasts a Portuguese-language world music format featuring Portuguese-language news and community information as part of The Portuguese Radio Network.
-KLBS and its sister station, KSQQ(FM), serve the large Portuguese community of California's San Joaquin Valley.
+KLBS and its sister station, KSQQ, serve the large Portuguese community of California's San Joaquin Valley.

 History

 The beginning

 This station began licensed broadcasting on May 1, 1961, with 500 watts of power on the frequency 1330 kHz, restricted to daytime-only operation.
 The station was assigned the KLBS call sign by the Federal Communications Commission.

 Under the leadership of company president James Rose, license holder Los Banos Broadcasting Company served the diverse local population by including eight hours of farm programming, five hours of Spanish language programming, and seven hours of Portuguese language programming each week.
 The Portuguese programming included a weekday morning show from 7:00 to 8:00 a.m. and a Sunday afternoon block from noon to 2:00 p.m.